CESNET/eduroam-icinga/doc/tests.md

 ## PING

-Uses the standard icinga2 `ping4` check.
+Uses the standard Icinga 2 `ping4` check.
 Tests whether the server is reachable by response to ICMP echo request.
 Ping is assigned to all RADIUS servers regardless of their role.

 The default threshould values were too sensitive for our environment.